Chia seeds are the tiny black seeds of the chia plant (Salvia hispanica).

 Chia seeds are packed with fiber and among the best plant-based sources of omega-3 fatty acids, which have numerous health benefits.
 They’re also loaded with quality protein.

 Chia seeds provide high amounts of many minerals but are a poor source of vitamins.

 - Manganese.
 Whole grains and seeds are rich in manganese, which is essential for metabolism, growth, and development (

 - Phosphorus.
 Usually found in protein-rich foods, phosphorus contributes to bone health and tissue maintenance (

 - Copper.
 A mineral often lacking in the modern diet, copper is important for heart health (

-- Selenium: An important antioxidant, selenium is involved in many processes in your body (
+- Selenium.
+An important antioxidant, selenium is involved in many processes in your body (

 - Iron.
-As a component of hemoglobin in red blood cells, iron is involved in the transport of oxygen throughout the body.
+As a component of hemoglobin in red blood cells, iron is involved in the transport of oxygen throughout your body.
 It may be poorly absorbed from chia seeds due to their phytic acid content.